MatchuPitchu/react-summary/Readme.md

 ### useReducer for State Management

 - for more complex state management `useReducer` can replace `useState`
-  - i.e. if you have multiple states, multiple ways of changing them or dependencies to other states, then useState often becomes hard or error-prone to use
+  - e.g. if you have multiple states, multiple ways of changing them or dependencies to other states, then useState often becomes hard or error-prone to use
-- useReducer is good option when you have to update a state that depends on another state (-> for example `setEmailIsValid(enteredEmail.includes('@'))`)
+  - useReducer is good option when you have to update a state that depends on another state (e.g. `setEmailIsValid(enteredEmail.includes('@'))`)
 - concept of useReducer:

   - `const [state, dispatchFn] = useReducer(reducerFn, initialState, initFn)`
   - state: state snapshot used in the component re-render/re-evaluation cycle
-  - dispatchFn: function that can be used to dispatch a new action (i.e. trigger an update of the state)
+  - dispatchFn: function that can be used to dispatch a new action (e.g. trigger an update of the state)
   - reducerFn: a function that is triggerd automatically once an action is dispatched (via `dispatchFn()`) - it receives the latest state snapshot and should return the new, updated state (`(prevState, action) => newState`)
   - initialState: optional you can set an initial state
-  - initFn: a function to set the inital state programmatically in case that the initial state is more complex (i.e. the result of an HTTP request)
+  - initFn: a function to set the inital state programmatically in case that the initial state is more complex (e.g. the result of an HTTP request)

 - example of useReducer